Last updated on August 29th, 2020.

 - Caramelized onion, fig, and goat cheese flatbread – this one uses the 2 ingredient dough also!

-- Tomato pesto pizza – also using the 2 ingredient dough!
+- Basil pesto pizza with fresh tomatoes – also using the 2 ingredient dough!

 - Greek pizza – this one uses an easy 30 minute pizza dough made with yeast